chickenspaceprogram/lightchatd/protocol.md

 UNAME-BAD-CHARS:The username provided contained invalid characters.
 BAD-COMMAND:The command provided was invalid.
 BAD-PARAMS:Invalid parameters were provided with your command.
 BAD-VERSION:Your client protocol version is invalid.
-Maybe switch protocols?
+Maybe switch protocols?'
+PARSE-ERROR:Your request could not be parsed properly.
 ~~~

 ~~~